Band-tailed Pigeon, © Photo by Steve Kaye

 And now the question was: What value would best serve to preserve the continuation of birds?

-After a great amount of thought, they choose Compassion.
+After a great amount of thought, they choose Cooperation.

-In this case, it’s compassion for Nature.
+In this case, it’s cooperation with Nature.
 Because birds are as much a part of Nature as Nature is part of them.

 So when birds care for Nature, they care for themselves.